Category: Theology

 -

-“We are living in a time where people hear with their eyes and think with their feelings.” – Ravi Zacharias In a YouTube/social media driven world, the way we communicate and think has been turned on its head from ages gone by.
-Somewhere along the way, we’ve lost not only some valuable interpersonal skills, but […]
+“We are living in a time where people hear with their eyes and think with their feelings.” – Ravi Zacharias In a social media-driven world, how we communicate and think has been turned on its head from ages gone by.
+Somewhere along the way, we’ve lost not only some valuable interpersonal skills, but our ability…

 -